Wesman687/whatnot-autolabel/AI/01-CHROME-EXTENSION.md

 ## 📁 Location: `/extension/`

 ## 🎯 Purpose
 Detects win notifications on Whatnot.com pages and sends them to the local server for processing and printing.
+Also provides manual print buttons on item cards in the seller dashboard for on-demand printing.

 ## 📋 Files Structure
 ```